-"As we discussed, we could use this style in one of our next productions.
+"We could use this in one of our next productions.
 Italian politician style.
 Fantastic tailoring."
 He pulled a small camera from his torn jeans and said, "EZ.
-I really want to take a picture of this and show it to our costume designer.
+I want to take a picture of this and show it to our costume designer.
 Is it OK?"
 EZ nodded and sipped and smiled as the porch filled with revelers.
 He was content.
 For the moment.
 Now there was only one left to join with a reputable family.
 Daughter, that is.
 Not son.
 For twenty-three-year old Tomas was still living the good life.
-Well paid for education.
-Money in the bank -- well, money in the bank where his father knew the president of that bank.
+Well-educated, money in the bank -- well, money in the bank where his father knew the president of that bank.
 But also lots more, just not as accessible.
 And single.
 A single young man in an illicit world where certain types of women were attracted to the affluence gained in that world.